devjetsoftware/docinsight-support/docs/getting-started/system-requirements.md

 > [!NOTE]
 >
-> If you are interested in DocInsight and support for other versions, please visit [DocInsight Issues](https://github.com/devjetsoftware/docinsight-support/issues) to submit a feature request.
+> If you need support for ealier Delphi versions, please use [DocInsight Issues](https://github.com/devjetsoftware/docinsight-support/issues) to submit a feature request.